faithokamoto/faithokamoto.github.io/aboutsite.md

 This is foremost a place for my [online CV](https://faithokamoto.github.io/cv/).
 In addition, I kicked around some blog ideas and eventually landed on this one.

-People around me tell say I'm good at documenting code.
-I would tend to agree, to the extent that I'm surrounded by scientists, who are rather famously terrible at writing readable code.
-What sets me apart is a willingness to sit down and pay attention to how readable my code is.
-I budget time to properly document code *as part of the time to write it*.
-The reason is very simple:
+People around me say I'm good at documenting code.
+I would tend to agree, to the extent that I'm surrounded by scientists, who are famously terrible at writing code.
+What sets me apart is a willingness to sit down and work on readability.
+I budget time to document code *as part of the time to write it*.
+Because, simply:

 **If no one can understand your code, it is useless for science.**